BiomedSciAI/fuse-med-ml/README.md

 The "nested key" ("a.b.c.d.etc') is called "path key", as it can be seen as a path inside the nested dictionary.

 **Components are written in a way that allows to define input and output keys, to be read and written from the nested dict**

-https://user-images.githubusercontent.com/7043815/177197158-d3ea0736-629e-4dcb-bd5e-666993fbcfa2.mp4
+A short introduction video (3 minutes) to how FuseMedML components work: https://user-images.githubusercontent.com/7043815/177197158-d3ea0736-629e-4dcb-bd5e-666993fbcfa2.mp4